Brice-sogilis/di-post/Post.md

 ### Zig example

 Memory leaks prevention and detection motivated the development of many Memory Analysis tools such as AddressSanitizer or Valgrind.
-These external tools represent an additional effort when integrating into the CI process, especially when you want to scan many individual components, an are external to the language, requiring expertise.
-Despite not being enough to catch all kinds of memory leaks, Zig **builtin** `std.testing.allocator`takes advantage of the dependency injection to catch a whole range of memory leaks bugs whith minimal overhead when writing your tests:
+These external tools represent an additional effort when integrating into the CI process, especially when you want to scan many individual components, that are external to the language and require expertise.
+Despite not being enough to catch all kinds of memory leaks, Zig **builtin** `std.testing.allocator` takes advantage of the dependency injection to catch a whole range of memory leaks bugs whith minimal overhead when writing your tests:

 ```zig source=zig/example.zig lines=26-46
 test "This would pass" {